The Chancellor of the Duchy of Lancaster and Minister for the Cabinet Office was asked—

 Opinion polls come and go.
 I am always interested in what opinion polls tell me, but I am rather more interested in real votes cast in real ballot boxes.
 The last time the people of Scotland were asked if they wanted to remain in the United Kingdom they decided that they did want to by a whopping 10 percentage points—facts are chiels that winna ding—and since then we have seen how the strength of the United Kingdom has supported Scotland’s economy.
 Indeed, I was very interested to see earlier today that one of the economic advisers to the First Minister said that the support of the UK Government would be vital to Scotland’s economic recovery.

 The right hon.
 Gentleman might not like opinion polls, and of course they are transitory, but let me tell him about another couple of opinion polls.
 Support for the Scottish National party is now at 55% and we are seeing support for independence growing month by month.
-He did not give an answer to this, so I will try to answer it for him and he can tell me which one of these he agrees with.
+He did not give an answer to my question, so I will try to answer it for him and he can tell me which one of these he agrees with.
 Support for independence is rising because of the Government’s Brexit and the way that they are imposing on us their Brexit that, as a country, we rejected; the disrespect; the condescension; the power grab; the barely hidden contempt for our nation from his colleagues behind him on the Conservative Benches; the mistreatment of our Parliament and our democracy; and, of course, the chaotic leadership of his right hon.
 Friend the Prime Minister.
-Which one of those does he think is rising independence most?
+Which one of those does he think is raising support for independence most?

 I am very grateful for that multiple-choice question from the hon.
 Member.
 It reminds me that when I sat my O-levels and multiple-choice exams when I was a schoolboy in Aberdeen, Scotland’s schools were stronger than England’s schools.
 Now, after 10 years of SNP Government, Scotland’s schools have fallen behind.
 The record of the SNP in government, I am afraid, has been one of complacency and neglect.
 That is why I believe we need to have a strong UK Government working alongside MSPs from every party in order to make our United Kingdom stronger than ever.